Frequently Asked Questions

 What personal information do i need to share?

-You are in control!
-To connect with us, all we need is a way to reach you, an email or phone number, and your preferred name for communication.
-We respect the significance of sharing personal details, especially for those healing from trauma.
-Your identity will remain safe with us – we're here to support you, not to expose you to the world!
+You are in total control.
+To begin, all we need is a way to reach you (email or phone) and your preferred name.
+Your identity remains safe with us—we are here to support you, not expose you.

 What does it cost?